michaelGRU/Java_Programs/README.md

 The program compares different writing samples and gives a probability that they are written by the same author.

 <h3>Java Code Bank</h3>
-I wrote if for fun.
+I wrote it for fun.
 You might find it helpful.

 <pre>